jdb9158/OSINT/README.md

 #### External Tools
 You'll also need to install the following tools:

-ExifTool: A platform-independent Perl library plus a command-line application for reading, writing, and editing meta information in a wide variety of files.
+ExifTool:
-SnapIntel: A tool specifically designed for extracting information from Snapchat.
+- A platform-independent Perl library plus a command-line application for reading, writing, and editing meta information in a wide variety of files.

 ##### For ExifTool, installation can vary based on your operating system: